 We keep normal business hours, 10am to 4pm ET Monday through Friday and 10am to 4pm on Saturday.
 You can call us toll-free during business hours at 1-866-331-4285.
 In addition, you can contact us via email at firstname.lastname@example.org and we will respond as quickly as we can.
 We make a living by providing superior customer service, and don't plan on changing that anytime soon.
 We have an A+ rating with the Better Business Bureau, and have received several Gold Star Awards from them for superior customer service.

-Turnaround times depend on the size of your project but we aim to complete and ship your 8mm film transfer within about 7 - 14 business days of receiving your order but please note turnaround times may be extended due to COVID-19 precautions but we complete over 70% of our jobs within one month.
-Assuming you use UPS in the continental U.S., we should receive it within 4 business days or less, and the return time to you should be 4 business days or less, so you can expect your order back in around 14 or 15 business days, or less.
+Turnaround times depend on the size of your project but we aim to complete and ship your 8mm film transfer within about 7 - 14 business days of receiving your order.
+Please note turnaround times may be extended due to COVID-19 precautions but we complete over 70% of our jobs within one month.
+Assuming you use UPS in the continental U.S., we should receive it within 4 business days or less, and the return time to you should be 4 business days or less, so you can expect your order back in around 21 business days, or less.
 If you are shipping to us during November and December, please see the FAQ below about Christmas cutoff dates.

 8mm and Super8 movie film, unless stored in very hot or moist conditions or in tightly sealed cans, is nearly always in good enough shape to do a film transfer.
 Although the plastic leader sometimes becomes brittle over time, in most cases the filmstock itself remains in good shape.